Training Development Grants

 The policy approach of the Foundation is to help organisations to set up new and additional program offerings, that is, “seed” such programs.
 To continue to be able to work in this policy context, the Foundation will not continue to fund programs beyond the early stage of implementation.

-To apply for a training development grant from the foundation, applicants need to complete and forward the application form to the foundation.
+To apply for a training development grant from the foundation, applicants need to complete and forward an application form to the foundation.
 The trustees will review all applications received and decide at their sole discretion which applications will receive funding support.